 Cutting edge treatment for Barrett’s esophagus: Endoscopic Radiofrequency Ablation

 Patients with Gastroesophageal Reflux Disease (GERD), experience a constant barrage of stomach acid in the lower esophagus, which can lead to Barrett’s Disease.
 For this reason, if you’re suffering from chronic heartburn, it’s important to seek treatment to prevent it from developing into a more serious condition like Barrett’s Esophagus.
-In many cases, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; recommend that patients with GERD should be evaluated for Barrett’s Disease and possibly treated with endoscopic radiofrequency ablation.
+In many cases, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C, and Vanessa T. Dang, MSN, APRN, recommend that patients with GERD should be evaluated for Barrett’s Disease and possibly treated with endoscopic radiofrequency ablation.

 In the past, there were few treatments available for Barrett’s Esophagus.
 Patients were often told to “wait and see” while doctors monitored their condition.
 Fortunately, there is a revolutionary therapy available called Endoscopic Radiofrequency Ablation (HALO System), offering new hope to those suffering from Barrett’s Disease.